lateralblast/parsec/README.md

 A ruby script to parse a Sun Oracle Solaris explorer file and extract information.
 There is some reporting capability being built into the script.

-Some of the features included:
+Some of the features include:

 - Map IO paths and disk
 - Determine part numbers where possible
 - Report on firmware versions
+  - Report if newer version is available
 - Security checks for defaults and kernel parameters
 - Mask customer information, WWNs, etc